cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

 If no value is set for memory limiting, it will not take place.
 For swap limiting `0b` is the default value and thus does not provide swap.

+#### Preparation of the memory limits in the host

+In order for the CES host to limit memory **and** swap, the following settings must be done beforehand:
+1. open the file `/etc/default/grub`
+2. add the following value to the variable `GRUB_CMDLINE_LINUX_DEFAULT`:
+   `cgroup_enable=memory swapaccount=1`.
+3. save the changes
+4. execute the command `sudo update-grub` or `sudo update-bootloader --refresh`.
+5. reboot the machine

+**Warning!**
+Enabling the above with `cgroup_enable=memory swapaccount=1` is expected to result in a memory overhead of 1% and a performance penalty of 10% even if Docker is not running.

+#### Limit in Dogu

-To be able to limit, the `dogu.json` of the Dogus must contain the following entries:
+To be able to limit memory, the `dogu.json` of the Dogus must contain the following entries:

 ```json
 {